 Can Route Planning Apps Enforce The 34-Hour Reset Rule?

-Yes, route planning apps like Route4Me can enforce the 34-hour restart rule.
+Yes, route optimization software like Route4Me can enforce the 34-hour restart rule.
 Route4Me can assist businesses in tracking drivers and creating optimized routes for efficient operations.

 In addition, drivers can easily log their status through their mobile phones, allowing managers to monitor their performance.